IronBeliever/SageLM/README.md

 ### Evaluation

+We have released our test dataset at https://huggingface.co/LGB666/SageLM_testset_audio.
+After downloading, please move and rename the directory to match the audio paths in the corresponding dataset JSON file.

-We released our evaluation scripts to reproduce the main results in our paper.
+We also released our evaluation scripts to reproduce the main results in our paper.

 To evaluate the model's udging performance on **semantic** dimensions, run: